Technology & set up

 Technology & set up - Alesi Surgical

-This unique mode of action delivers "advanced visualisation": a continuously clear visual field, reduced camera cleaning, and stable pneumoperitoneum.
+This unique mode of action delivers "advanced visualization": a continuously clear visual field, reduced camera cleaning, and stable pneumoperitoneum.

 *Source: Buggisch et al (2020)